pswalia2u/CompTIA-Security-plus/README.md

-# Notes for Preparing for Comptia plus Certification.
+# Notes for Preparing for ComptTIA Security+ Certification.